 Sure, you could adapt a car GPS for your bike – but you’ll encounter problems like it getting activated by raindrops and not being glove-friendly in the slightest.

 You could also buy a cheap Chinese unit for your motorcycle.
 But these cheap sat navs are incredibly unreliable.

 Plus, you probably won’t be able to update them, which makes them useless after a year or two.

 It’s better to pay more now than repeatedly buy junk.

 What to Look For

-Navigating on a motorbike as opposed to a car presents certain challenges, requiring a different set of features in your GPS.
+Navigating on a motorbike instead of a car presents certain challenges, requiring a different set of features in your GPS.

 - Anti-Glare Screen: The older models for bikes were not very good in the sun.
-Now both TomTom and Garmin do a good job.
+Now both TomTom and Garmin do a reasonable job.

-- Glove Friendly: Some sat navs have settings allowing you to change the sensitivity of the screen so it will work better with summer or winter gloves.
+- Glove Friendly: Some sat navs have settings allowing you to change the screen’s sensitivity so it will work better with summer or winter gloves.

 - Finds windy routes: A car sat nav will usually look for the fastest route.
 The best motorcycle ones will have options to help you find the most exhilarating routes.